 This is useful because if something cannot be determined to be true because it is a belief system that cannot be verified or unverified, its truth value is nil.
 Here's an example.
 Back in the 1990s in San Diego California, a group of people committed mass suicide in the Heaven's Gate cult.
 They taught that on the other side of an approaching comet was a spaceship that would take their souls away if they were to die.
 So, they all killed themselves.

 The problem was that these assertions were not verifiable.
-There was no means by which to verify if there was or was not a spaceship on the otherside of the comet, nor was there a way to verify that their souls would be taken away by this supposed spaceship.
+There were no means by which to verify if there was or was not a spaceship on the other side of the comet, nor was there a way to verify that their souls would be taken away by this supposed spaceship.
 So, their belief system was not falsifiable.
 That is, it was not able to be shown to be false--or true.
-Usually when a belief system is not falsifiable, it is because the belief system is not based in reality.
+Usually, when a belief system is not falsifiable, it is because the belief system is not based in reality.
 It is nothing more than an intellectual invention.

 Let's cut to the chase

 Jesus said, "I am the way, the truth, and the life, and no one comes to the Father but by me," (John 14:6).

 Instead of looking at thousands of religious systems and finding internal inconsistencies, facts that contradict the belief systems or try to determine whether or not each is falsifiable, let's take a look at Christianity.
 Why?
 Because Jesus said that He alone was the way to God the Father.
 If Jesus is right, then all other religions are false since all other religions don't agree with what Jesus said.